Primary AuthorNina Evason, Iti Memon, & Humaira Gul Saeed,

 - Business is generally avoided during the month of Ramadan.

-- Many Pakistanis are quite casual about deadlines and punctuality, and will often arrive to an event or social meeting late.
+- Many Pakistanis are quite casual about deadlines and punctuality, and will often arrive late to an event or social meeting late.
 However, this is not applicable to all situations.

 - On the (2017), Pakistan is ranked 117th out of 180 countries, receiving a score of 32 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is somewhat corrupt.